Janet Leigh

-Jeanette Helen Morrison (July 6, 1927 – October 3, 2004), known professionally as Janet Leigh, was an American actress and author.
+Jeanette Helen Morrison (July 6, 1927 – October 3, 2004), known professionally as Janet Leigh, was an American actress, businesswoman and author.
 Leigh was established as one of the earliest scream queens for starring in horror films, and is also known for starring in dramatic productions for Metro-Goldwyn-Mayer (MGM).
-She amassed several screen and stage credits over five decades, and received accolades such as a Golden Globe Award and nominations for an Academy Award.
+She amassed several screen and stage credits over five decades, and received accolades such as a Golden Globe Award, a Laurel Award, and a nomination for an Academy Award.

 Raised in Stockton, California, by working-class parents, Leigh was discovered at 18 by actress Norma Shearer, who helped her secure a contract with MGM.
 She appeared in films such as the drama The Romance of Rosy Ridge (1947), the crime drama Act of Violence (1948), the adaptation of Little Women (1949), the comedy Angels in the Outfield (1951), the swashbuckler romance Scaramouche (1952), the Western drama The Naked Spur (1953).
+She had two marriages in the 1940s before marrying actor Tony Curtis in 1951.

-Leigh was married to actor Tony Curtis from 1951 to 1962.
-After leaving MGM in 1954, she starred in films such as Safari (1956) and Orson Welles' Touch of Evil (1958).
-She then achieved her biggest success playing Marion Crane in Alfred Hitchcock's horror film Psycho (1960), winning the Golden Globe Award for Best Supporting Actress and earning a nomination for the Academy Award for Best Supporting Actress.
-In her most enduring role, Leigh was established as a scream queen and received a star on the Hollywood Walk of Fame that same year.
-Her performance in the pivotal shower scene has become one of the best-known in all of cinema.
+After leaving MGM in 1954, Leigh signed with Universal and Columbia Pictures, starring in films such as the adventure feature Safari (1956) and Orson Welles' film noir Touch of Evil (1958).
+She achieved success playing Marion Crane in Alfred Hitchcock's horror film Psycho (1960), winning the Golden Globe Award for Best Supporting Actress and earning a nomination for the Academy Award for Best Supporting Actress.
+Leigh was established as a scream queen and received a star on the Hollywood Walk of Fame that same year.

-After marrying Robert Brandt in 1962, Leigh starred in the political thriller The Manchurian Candidate (1962), the musical film Bye Bye Birdie (1963), and the thriller Harper (1966) before scaling back her career.
+In 1962, Leigh and Curtis divorced, and she married Robert Brandt.
+She then starred in the political thriller The Manchurian Candidate (1962), the musical Bye Bye Birdie (1963), and the thriller Harper (1966) before scaling back her career.
 She made her Broadway debut in a production of Murder Among Friends (1975) and appeared in the horror film Night of the Lepus (1972) and the thriller Boardwalk (1979).
 She later starred with her daughter, Jamie Lee Curtis, in the horror films The Fog (1980) and Halloween H20: 20 Years Later (1998).
-She also wrote four books between 1984 and 2002, two of which were novels.

-On October 3, 2004, Leigh died at the age of 77 after a year-long battle with vasculitis.
+Outside of acting, Leigh co-founded Curtleigh Productions with Curtis, who produced a handful of successful films between 1955 and 1962.
+She wrote four books between 1984 and 2002, two of which were novels.
+On October 3, 2004, she died at the age of 77 of vasculitis.